Megiddo church (Israel): Discovery and description

-Dating debate
+Dating

+The church was dated to circa 230 AD on the basis of pottery, coins, and the inscriptional style.
+The site's abandonment, circa 305 AD, is evident in the purposeful covering of the mosaic, and relates well to the crisis of 303 AD, when the Christian communities of Judea experienced the Diocletianic Persecution.

 The anthropologist Joe Zias, former curator for the Israel Antiquities Authority, said "My gut feeling is that we are looking at a Roman building that may have been converted to a church at a later date."
-On the other hand, persecution of Christians was sporadic in the Roman Empire during the early third century.
 The archaeological evidence may point to a later date, placing the church in the last quarter of the 3rd or first quarter of the 4th century.

+Exhibition at the Museum of the Bible

+In September 2024, the Washington D.C.-based Museum of the Bible, in partnership with the Israel Antiquities Authority (IAA), opened the special exhibition, The Megiddo Mosaic: Foundations of Faith.
+The exhibition features the 3rd century A.D. mosaic floor.

+In culture

+In March 2024, Angel Studios released the documentary film The Mosaic Church that describes the history of Megiddo church.